maxcorbeau/dorel.github.io/service-manual/use-technology/wordpress-and-polymer.md

 draft: false
 ---

 Wordpress is the main application used for all our branded marketing websites.
 The following diagram will explain in detail how Wordpress is setup in combination with the Polymer building blocks.
-In this document we zoom in to the Wordpress containers we've defined in [the Container Architecture](./container-architecture.html).
+In this document we zoom in to the Wordpress containers that are defined in [the Container Architecture](./container-architecture.html).

 ## Overview